How to Deal With a Bad Teacher: 15 Strategies to Survive the School Year

-Make this school year a good one no matter what the situation.
-You can’t always control what teacher you have, but you can control how you act.
+Make this school year a good one no matter what the situation by focusing on the good qualities of your child’s teacher.
+You can find something positive!
+You can’t always control what teacher you have, but you can control how to deal with a bad teacher by the way you behave and talk.
 Be professional.

-Don’t forget the main goal is for your child to get a good education and learn how to work through problems.
-Working through life problems is just as important as learning math.
+Don’t forget the main goal is for your child to get a good education and learn how to work through difficult problems.
+Working through life problems is just as important as learning content.

 It is good practice for your child to learn how to navigate hard situations before he has to do it for real someday.